 - B. The following accessory buildings and structures may be permitted as a special land use, subject to the provisions of Section 161-6.2 and a Planning Commission determination that: 1) there is proportionality between the size of the lot, street frontage, and the size of the accessory structure; 2) the accessory structure is in harmony with the principal structure, the environment, the topography, and the surrounding properties; 3) the materials and colors of the proposed accessory building match or complement the principal building; and 4) an accessory building permitted in a side yard does not exceed the ground floor square footage of the principal building.
-Accessory buildings greater than 850 square feet shall require that hte owner sign a Declaration of Zoning Compliance for an Accessory Building in Bruce Township prior to the issuance of a building permit. - 1.
+Accessory buildings greater than 850 square feet shall require that the owner sign a Declaration of Zoning Compliance for an Accessory Building in Bruce Township prior to the issuance of a building permit. - 1.
 Accessory buildings and structures that exceed the permitted combined gross total floor area or height for the specified lot size (see Table 5.1.A.11). - 2.
 Accessory buildings that are proposed to be located in the non-required front yard, non-required street side yard, or the non-required side yard. - 3.
-For more than the permitted number of accessory buildings or structures. - C. Accessory buildings used as an integral part of a bona fide agricultural operation are exempt from the requirements noted above with the exception of building location and setbacks. - D. Accessory buildings in the RM-1, RM-2, RM-3, O-1, C-1, C-2, C-3, I-R-O, M-1 and P-I Districts shall be subject to the same restrictions as the main building.
+For more than the permitted number of accessory buildings or structures. - Accessory buildings used as an integral part of a bona fide agricultural operation are exempt from the requirements noted above with the exception of building location and setbacks. - 5.
+Accessory buildings in the RM-1, RM-2, RM-3, O-1, C-1, C-2, C-3, I-R-O, M-1 and P-I Districts shall be subject to the same restrictions as the main building. - C. Applications for any of the special land uses established in Section 161-5.1 shall be accompanied by the following information: - 1.
+To-scale drawing showing location of all property lines, road centerlines, right of way lines, and buildable envelope lines as dictated by zoning setback requirements. - 2.
+Photographs of the principal building. - Macomb County Parcel Explorer satellite image showing existing property lines, structures and where the proposed structure will be placed. https://gis.macombgov.org/ portal1/apps/sites/#/home - 4.
+Labels for existing and proposed structures. - 5.
+Elevations of the accessory building, including materials and colors. - 6.
+All easements impacting the property. - 7.
+Any structures to be removed or demolished. - 8.
+Dimensions of all structures. - 9.
+Distances between all structures. - 10.
+Distances between all structures and property lines (all 4 directions). - 11.
+North arrow. - 12.
+Existing and proposed driveway(s), with dimensions, any proposed changes, and distances to property lines (all directions). - 13.
+Where applicable, well and septic locations, with dimensions, and distances to proposed buildings. - 14.
+Major features, such as berms, woods, etc., with dimensions.